Connect with your exact customers

 Share key insights across your organization

-In a recent webinar, Pradeep Nayar, Director of UX & Product Design at Allstate, explains how Allstate is adopting a lean startup culture and embracing an extreme agile methodology to 'fail fast' and learn from their users to make relevant digital products and services.
-We had a great Q&A session with Pradeep and included some of our favorite questions below, or you can watch the full webinar here.
+In a recent webinar, Pradeep Nayar, Director of UX and Product Design at Allstate, explains how Allstate is adopting a lean startup culture and embracing an extreme agile methodology to 'fail fast' and learn from their users to make relevant digital products and services.
+We had a great Q&A session with Pradeep and included some of our favorite questions below.
 Enjoy!

 We have users involved as soon as we have something.
 If we are actually in the early part of the project and we are doing discovery and framing, we have users involved from day two.
 If we are actually further along in the project, and we are executing in a project, we have users involved every week to every other week.
 We have users involved all the time through some form of either exploratory, interview style exploratory sessions, or usability testing.